Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 The Lexus RX 350

 Based on the Toyota Highlander model, the Lexus RX has been in production since 1998 and is also marketed under the Toyota Harrier nameplate.
-While the first generation RX models were compact crossover SUVs, in 2013 Lexus chose to produce mid-size crossover SUVs for the three subsequent generations.
+While the first generation RX models were compact crossover SUVs, Lexus chose to produce mid-size crossover SUVs for the three subsequent generations in 2013.
 The RX 350 is particularly popular because of its ample space and list of standard features.
-The 2018 RX 350 topped the list of 2-row SUVs that offer value for money because of its high performance, and practical cabin that make it one of the best family vehicles for the daily commute.
+The 2018 RX 350 topped the list of 2-row SUVs that offer value-for-money because of its high performance, and practical cabin that make it one of the best family vehicles for the daily commute.
 This car comes with active safety technology and its 3.5L V6 engine promises a smooth drive even on the rougher roads.
 Despite having enough cabin room, the cargo hold is still a bit squeezed compared to those offered by rivals, Audi Q7 and Acura MDX.

 The Lexus ES 350